takkun-mint/FallGuysTools/README.md

     ・ The issue of mysterious stage information being displayed before the start of the first round in rare cases has been addressed again. <br>
     ・ When playing a Squad race round with the vertical delivery support mode turned on, the number of people who could clear the round would disappear even if the round had a solo-based qualify limit. <br>
     ・ Fixed a problem that caused the time display and other displays to momentarily disappear when hosting or participating in a custom show. <br>
-    ・ Fixed a problem in SquadList where only teams that were defeated with 0 points in a vs format round were displayed in order. <br>
+    ・ Fixed an issue in SquadList where only teams that were defeated with 0 points in a vs format round were displayed in the rankings. <br>
     ・ The problem of SquadList color coding being removed when leaving a show has been fixed again. <br>
     ・ In SquadList, the program that determines whether a player falls outside the borders or is promoted based on theoretical points in the survival round was not processed if the player continued to watch the game after dropping out. <br>
     ・ Adjustments have been made in SquadList to the program that determines whether a player falls outside the border or is promoted from a theoretical point in the survival round. <br>